samkamande/sit725-2021-t3-prac1/README.md

 # sit725-2021-t3-prac1
-Test repo for the first prac
+## This is the first practical after i accidentaly deleted my first repo for SIT725